 The inter-war years

-The 1917 George V sovereign is considered incredibly rare.
-Minted the year Britain was forced off the gold standard, most were melted down to help pay off Britain’s war debts to the US.
+The 1917 George V sovereign is considered incredibly scarce.
+Minted the year Britain was forced off the gold standard, most were melted down to help pay off Britain’s war debts to the USA.
 In the six years following the end of hostilities, great rarities were created in Australia as the pound sterling dropped in price relative to the value of a sovereign.
-In December 1920 the intrinsic value of the gold in a sovereign stood at 30 shillings and the nominal value of the coin was only 20 shillings.
+In December 1920 the intrinsic value of the gold in a sovereign stood at 30 shillings while the nominal value of the coin remained 20 shillings.

 The last Commonwealth sovereigns

-In 1931 the Bank of England abruptly took the decision to leave the gold standard, leaving the currencies of countries that traditionally traded in sterling pegged to sterling instead of gold.
-The production of sovereigns came to a halt in the same year, and the last sovereigns of the British Commonwealth were struck in Pretoria in 1932, where production briefly continued to service private domestic demand.
+By 1926-30, production was more than £10 million worth of sovereigns per year, buyt in 1931 the Bank of England abruptly took the decision to leave the gold standard, leaving the currencies of countries trading in sterling pegged to sterling instead of gold.
+The last sovereigns of the British Commonwealth were struck in Pretoria in 1932, where production briefly continued to service private domestic demand.